AhmadHirzallah/get_next_line/README.md

 The project is composed of several key files:

-###📜 Core Files
+### 📜 Core Files
-get_next_line.c: The primary function that reads from a file descriptor and returns the next line of text. get_next_line_utils.c: Utility functions for memory management and string manipulation utilized by get_next_line.
+- **get_next_line.c**: The primary function that reads from a file descriptor and returns the next line of text.
+- **get_next_line_utils.c**: Utility functions for memory management and string manipulation utilized by `get_next_line`.

-###📜 Bonus Files
+### 📜 Bonus Files
-get_next_line_bonus.c: An extension of the core functionality designed to handle multiple file descriptors.
-This version efficiently manages reading operations from various sources simultaneously. get_next_line_utils_bonus.c: Enhanced utility functions that support the bonus features, including mechanisms for managing static variables within the project to preserve state across multiple invocations.
+- **get_next_line_bonus.c**: An extension of the core functionality designed to handle multiple file descriptors.
+This version efficiently manages reading operations from various sources simultaneously.
+- **get_next_line_utils_bonus.c**: Enhanced utility functions that support the bonus features, including mechanisms for managing static variables within the project to preserve state across multiple invocations.
----

 ## 🔍 Key Concepts